 No other place in Europe has as well preserved a history as Central Europe.
 Central Europe is a captivating region, a constellation of neighboring nations linked not only by easy travel across common borders, but a shared treasury of spectacular scenery.
 You will be enchanted by a treasure trove of art and architecture, world-class shopping and cuisine that is both hardy and sophisticated.

-Enjoy alpine vistas in Switzerland, fairy-tale forests and medieval castles in Germany; preserved medieval towns and castles along the legendary Rhine and Danube waterways; imperial splendors in Vienna and Budapest; cafés, bistros, architecture, shopping and more.
+Another wonderful way to travel to Central Europe is on a river cruise.
+Sail past castles in Germany; preserved medieval towns and castles along the legendary Rhine and Danube waterways; imperial splendors in Vienna and Budapest; cafés, bistros, architecture, shopping and more.
 This region has so much to offer.